 To compare GAPS with nutritional balancing (or NB) is difficult because they are so different.
 Here are some differences:

-5. GAPS is much easier for people, as there is less to do.
+4. GAPS is much easier for people, as there is less to do.
 Nutritional balancing asks much more of its participants, and offers more, as well.

 Otherwise, a diet that is too high in fat, for example, can lead to cancer because all fats and oils contain some female hormones that can lead to the development of cancers, especially female cancers.
-This is unfortunate, but true, in my experience.
+This is unfortunate, but true, in our experience.
 The high-cooked-vegetable diet is more of a detoxification regimen that also provides many more alkaline reserve minerals, which all people need today at all ages.